Datavis-sp16/Datavis-sp16.github.io/lectures/intro/slides.md

 .right-column-fat[

 In Graphic Design, the practice of designing effective display of information (see infographic).
-Again, while ir may incorporate data visualization, information design is concerned with the effective communication of any specific information, not just tabular data.
+While it may incorporate data visualization, information design is concerned with the effective communication of any specific information, not just tabular data.

 .width2[
 ![](https://upload.wikimedia.org/wikipedia/commons/1/17/Nightingale-mortality.jpg)